 Every week or two, I get an email asking me how to get into the transit planning business.
 I’m aware of four fairly common paths, none of which I took myself:

-- Become a bus or train driver, and rise up through the ranks of operations management.
+- Become a bus or train driver, then rise up through the ranks of operations management.
 Have good ideas about service design and express them enthusiastically but very, very patiently.
-If you're smart, practical, personable and patient, this may be your best path, especially if you lack the grades or inclination to do graduate work.
+If you’re smart, practical, personable and patient, this may be your best path, especially if you lack the grades or inclination to do graduate work.

 - Get a management or public administration credential, become a bureaucrat, someone who manages processes inside governments or large organizations.
 Sell yourself as a process manager.
 You can easily end up managing a public transit planning process.
 This, I think, is an especially common path in Australia or New Zealand, where there is a particular reverence for management in general and a belief that managing doesn’t require a professional background in the thing being managed.

 - Get a graduate degree in urban planning with an emphasis in transport if available.
 You’ll learn a lot about land planning, development economics, urban structure, and a range of other useful things about how cities work in general.
 There are plenty of opportunities to explore public transit in this context.